powercord-community/guidelines/README.md

 ### 2. Follow Discord's and other services' ToS

 Even if Powercord is by nature against Discord's ToS, it doesn't mean that you're allowed to do everything you want.
-For example scraping End User Data without consent is forbidden.
+For example, collecting End User Data without consent is forbidden.

 ### 3. No circumvention of Discord permissions

-Do not circumvent Discord permissions as well as attempt to bypass something restricted by the Discord client.
+Do not circumvent Discord permissions or attempt to bypass anything restricted by the Discord client.
 This can be a potential security breach or invasion of privacy (e.g. showing hidden channels is an invasion of staff's privacy, storing deleted messages forever is an invasion of author's privacy (and forbidden by Discord's ToS)).

 ### 4. Meet a certain standard performance wise

-Plugins that are heavy in terms of resource usage are not great for the user experience.
-Slower computers may not be able to run smoothly if your plugin is doing resource-heavy tasks, for example having mutation observers.
+Plugins that are heavy in terms of resource usage are not great for user experience.
+Slower computers may not be able to run smoothly if your plugin is performing resource-heavy tasks, for example having mutation observers.

-If you do need to perform resource-heavy tasks, try using a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+If you do need to perform resource-heavy tasks, consider using a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ### 5. Do not write harmful plugins

 Harmful plugins that abuse Powercord APIs or Discord internals to do malicious things (including but not limited to spambots, keyloggers, scrapers, ...) are strictly prohibited.

-### 6. Respect user's privacy
+### 6. Respect user privacy

 Collecting user data using Powercord without consent is forbidden.
 All features that require the collection of user data should be opt-in (if possible), and properly reflect data collection with the `permissions` manifest key.

 ### 7. Limit use of external APIs

-External APIs, even open source, may secretly do malicious actions, as returning malicious data, logging your IP address and more.
-If you have to use your API or another one that is not provided by a well-known entity (like Spotify API), please add the `ext_api` permission to your manifest.
+External APIs, even open source, may secretly do malicious actions such as returning malicious data, logging your IP address and more.
+If you have to use your own API or another one that is not provided by a well-known entity (like Spotify API), please add the `ext_api` permission to your manifest.

 **Note**: If your plugin requires the use of an external custom-built backend, Powercord is ready to hook you up with